Lets Get Specific: What We Do For Your Feet

 Depending on what we find, treatment could range all the way from a simple shoe change to surgery.
 We aim for the least invasive method that will bring relief from your pain and improve the function of your foot.

 We use up-to-the-minute treatment modalities, such as shockwave therapy for pain, laser therapy for pain and fungal toenail infections, and ultrasound.

 Special Care for Our Diabetic Patients

 Proper, professional foot care is essential if you have diabetes.
 Many of the complications of the disease (poor circulation, nerve damage) show up first in the feet.
 Besides showing you how to do a daily foot check yourself, we encourage you to come in for regular foot exams in our office to head off any problems.

 If problems do develop, we can help you choose the right socks and shoes, perform a medical pedicure to the highest standards, and treat any wounds that may have formed on your feet.
 The goal of wound care is to help it heal from the inside out as quickly as possible, using debridement (removal of dead tissue); laser, shockwave and ultrasound to control bacteria and improve cell function; platelet-derived growth factors to speed healing, and dressings and protective boots to offload weight during treatment.

 Finally, when your treatment plan is finalized, we send a comprehensive report to your family doctor for further discussion and consultation, so we can work together with you as a team to get the best results possible.

-For a caring foot specialist who listens to your concerns and diagnoses and treats your foot problems with the greatest of care, contact Ottawa Foot Practice.
+For a caring foot specialist who listens to your concerns and diagnoses and treats your foot problems with the greatest of care, contact Ottawa Foot Clinic.
 Simply call (613) 595-9700 or contact us through our website for an appointment.
 Foot pain is not normal, and we are ready to make yours a thing of the past.